KTH-SML/svea/src/svea_sensors/README.md

 -   **`odom_topic`** (string, Default: "odom")

     The topic name to subscribe to for the odometry message.
-Default: `odom`

 -   **`base_frame_id`** (string, Default: "base_link")

     The frame id of the base frame.
-Default: `base_link`

 -   **`initial_yaw_offset`** (float, Default: 0.0)

     The initial yaw offset to be applied to the path.
-Default: `0.0`

 #### Subscribed Topics